IT Asset Tagging Best Practices

 Applying Physical Tags

 When it comes to actually applying your tags to devices, there are some additional IT asset tagging best practices to follow.
 First, make sure the label is somewhere clear and easy to locate for someone that doesn’t know where it is.
-Keep it on a flat surface, which will allow the tag to be easily scanned by whatever device is used to scan it.
+Keep it on a flat surface, allowing the tag to be easily scanned by whatever device is used to scan it.

 When applying the tag, make sure your hands are clean and the area where the tag is being applied is clean as well.
 This will help it adhere better to the surface.
 Finally, smooth out any air bubbles that show up after applying the tag and let the label ‘cure’ for some time before the item is used again.
 This will ensure that the tag doesn’t peel or fall off, causing confusion and delay when trying to track that item.